yehonatan604/HexaUI-dev/README.md

 npm install react-hexa@latest
 ```

-### Step 2: Install **_Tailwind CSS_** (Optional)
+### Step 2: Install **_Tailwind CSS_**

 React Hexa UI comes with built-in Tailwind CSS styles.
-However, if you want to customize Tailwind or extend its configuration, you need to set up Tailwind in your project.
+However, if you want to use Tailwind classes or extend its configuration, you need to set up Tailwind in your project.
 Here's how to install Tailwind CSS with Vite and React:

 1. Install Tailwind CSS and its peer dependencies: